One is accustomed to see on rainy sidewalks

 and the robins have no use for the stuffy houses.

 What must we think?
-If these wayward children
+If the bad children

 Who blames the women?
 They would fill the houses.